Rem0o/FanControl.Releases/README.md

 ## New

+* Hysteresis now only applies on the way down
 * Average function for the mix curve
 * Start with Windows setting
 * New fan curve type : "Target".
 Will hold the configured "load" fan speed until the idle temperature is reached.